 One of the interesting things about ZQuiet, especially with its “living hinge”, is the fact that this is perfect for people who breathe through their mouth at night.
 Most folks do not, but there is a very vocal minority of folks who do.
 This mouthpiece, unlike the Good Morning Snore Solution, does allow the user to breathe through the mouth very clearly.

 It has more than what one might call “a breathing hole”.
 In fact, this anti snoring mouthpiece opens wide as your mouth opens.
+The “living hinge” actually becomes a benefit for those that have trouble with the more “closed” style that is common with mouthpieces like the SleepTight or SnoreRX.
 It’s a nice touch, and if you are sure you exclusively breathe through your mouth when sleeping, this may be a must-have for you.

 Try Before You Buy